eljefe303030/Melius/README.md

 * [Fast Spacesuit Deployment Kit](https://www.nexusmods.com/starfield/mods/8229) This mod gives you a toolkit that can be called from the Favorite menu, and automatically equip/unequip your current spacesuit.
 Whether to wear a spacesuit and helmet, now is your call.
 To use, go straight to Laredo Firearms located at the Akila City, on the front counter, you can see the Fast Spacesuit Deployment Kit.
 Pick it up (the vendor also sells it), in your inventory, go to Aid category, and add it to one of your Favorite slots.
 Whenever you press that hotkey, it will equip/unequip your current spacesuit.
 If you are wearing a spacesuit, it will remember them when unequipping, so the next time you use the item, it will equip back exactly the last spacesuits you had in your inventory.
 Nothing will happen if you are not wearing spacesuits or you take the spacesuit out of your inventory after the last unequipping.
 * [Change Your Outfit](https://www.nexusmods.com/starfield/mods/14484) This mod transforms mannequins into fully interactive outfit stations.
 Instead of just displaying what you’ve stored, you can swap outfits with mannequins on the fly—perfect for players who roleplay different moods, story arcs, or faction allegiances and want to change their look instantly, immersively.
 * [Leave No Witnesses](https://www.nexusmods.com/starfield/mods/12000) This mod removes the 30-second time limit and tracks all crimes you commit against ships, so that it is now possible to commit piracy or outright murder against ships in space and suffer no bounty - as long as you leave no witnesses.
+* Both the Shattered Space and Trackers Alliance quests have been delayed to start at more appropriate times.
+Settings for these are in the main game options.
+* [More NPCs Have Routines and Stores Have Schedules](https://www.nexusmods.com/starfield/mods/12140) Adds daily routines to 75 named NPCs, and 12 unnamed NPCs across major cities and settlements, who didn't already have schedules in vanilla.
+Many stores now have business hours, and employ robots to work the night shift.

 # Recommended Settings
 **Gameplay Options**